 Sometimes a clean, simple consulting proposal without too many frills is all you need, whether you’re pitching a traditional corporate client or simply want something easy to fill out.

-After all, juggling your current workload and finding and pitching new leads is tough.
-A well-designed template will make your life a lot easier.
+After all, juggling your current workload and finding new clients (and then pitching these leads is tough.
+A well-designed sample consulting proposal will make your life a lot easier.
+Plus, clients hiring a consultant may even be more likely appreciate a simple, straight-forward proposal that they can understand than one that needs lots of explaining.

 Be upfront about how significant the potential return will be for the client’s investment.
 A significant return is incredibly compelling for a potential client and will make a client much more likely to sign you on.

-Plus, a high ROI means the client will be much less likely to bat an eye at your (hopefully substantial) fee.
+Alex Williams, a web consultant from Hosting Data UK recommends anchoring your consulting fees to the value your client will receive.
+A high ROI means the client will be much less likely to bat an eye at your (hopefully substantial) fee.

 It’s still possible to add quick custom touches to a simple consulting proposal.